 Print ThisIngredients

-- 1 cup onion, chopped (one large onion)
+- 1 cup yellow onion, chopped (one large onion)

 - 3 garlic cloves, minced